chetnashah/go-work/ModuleSystem.md

 package is just a dir with go files, module is a go project/lib with `go.mod` file.

+**A module is a collection of packages that are released, versioned, and distributed together**

+### Module and package resolution

+A package path is a module path joined with a subdirectory within the module.

+For example `golang.org/x/net/html` is the package path for the package in the module `golang.org/x/net` in the "html" subdirectory

 ### History

 * Pre Go version 1.11 – Modules did not exist at all